 Guardians of Eternity is a documentary film about the toxic legacy of an abandoned gold mine in northern Canada.
 The Giant Mine is closed now, but the mess that has been left behind will be with us forever.
 The Yellowknives Dene First Nation is on the front line because the mine is on their land.
-Copies of the film are now available for purchase.

 The Giant Mine produced 7 million ounces of gold over a period of 55 years.
 The companies that controlled the mine made $1.1 billion (all figures in 2002 dollars) in profit and the government collected $572 million in taxes and royalties, but also provided $59 million in subsidies to the mine.